nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <b>Thursday:</b>
 <ul>
-<li>7:45am: table rounds in 5D (Green elevator side).</li>
+<li>7:45am table rounds in 5A-321.</li>
-<li>8:15am: ALL trainees not assigned to the OR, log in to a computer vascular surgery clinic and be ready to see patients by 0830am; on-call.
+<li>8:00am: ALL trainees not assigned to the OR, log in to a computer vascular surgery clinic and be ready to see patients by 0830am; on-call.
 Fellow/4th year and all available.</li>
 <li>OR1: on-call senior and/or junior (multiple trainees for aortic/bypass procedures).</li>
 <li>OR2/back-up: OR2 senior and/or junior (multiple trainees for aortic/bypass procedures).</li>
 <li>16:15: all vascular trainees (integrated vascular residents and fellows) +/- general surgery residents and prelimiary residents attend weekly vascular surgery conference.</li>